ros-naoqi/nao_moveit_config/README.rst

 1. Compile the packages
 ===========================
-nao_moveit_config package doesn't need any compilation so running rospack profile should be enough
+nao_moveit_config package doesn't need any compilation so running rospack profile should be enough NOTE : before running this package please install moveit-simple-controller-manager package.
+Dependency is missing, this will be fixed in 0.0.4

 For the dcm and gazebo packages you need to compile the C++ nodes.
 In order to compile nao_dcm packages, you need to set the environment variable AL_DIR to the path to naoqiSDK-c++ on your computer.